cynkra/dir/README.md

 {dir} allows you to store your code in a nested folder structure, rather than solely in the “R” folder, without any code duplication.

-Set it up your project with one command and work as usual, just with as many folders as you like.
+Set up your project with one command and work as usual, just with as many folders as you like.

 {dir} won’t be needed by the end users of your package, you don’t even